 The CL1B motherboard in the Core Module includes a number of connectors to aid in firmware and operating system debugging.
-These are not populated in production machines, but may be easily added to aid in software development.
+These are not populated in production machines, but may be easily added to aid in software Rev. 1.44, 1/01/12 Page 15 of 19 development.
 They are not accessible unless the laptop is partially disassembled.
 These connectors include: